Baseball Bats and Dominance Hierarchies

 📈 Compounding Advantage

-Darwinism shows how small advantages accumulate over time, creating feedback loops that resemble compound interest.
+Darwinism shows how small advantages accumulate over time, producing feedback loops that resemble compound interest.

 Traits that enhance survival propagate.